-"Residential Property" means improved property, categorised on the Valuation Roll as "Rebated Property", that is:
+"Residential Property" means improved property, that is:

-- used predominantly (60% or more) for residential purposes, and includes any adjoining/adjacent developed property registered in the name of the same owner and used together with such residential property as if it were one property.
+- used predominantly (60% or more) for residential purposes based on either the size of the house or the size of the property (depending on the nonresidential use), and includes any adjoining/adjacent developed property registered in the name of the same owner and used together with such residential property as if it were one property.
 The physical configuration of the two properties must be such that the two properties cannot be dealt with as separate viable economic units and can only function as if they are one entity.
-(Any such grouping shall be regarded as one residential property for rate rebate or valuation rebate purposes and for clearance application purposes); or - a unit registered in terms of the Sectional Titles Act, 95 of 1986, used predominantly (60% or more) for residential purposes, and includes any unit in the same sectional title scheme registered in the name of the same owner which is used together with the residential unit as if it were one property, for example a garage or domestic worker's quarters.
-(Any such grouping shall be regarded as one residential property for rate rebate or valuation reduction purposes and for clearance application purposes); or
+(Any such grouping shall be regarded as one residential property for rating purposes and for clearance application purposes); or - a unit registered in terms of the Sectional Titles Act, 95 of 1986, used predominantly (60% or more) based on r the size of the section (depending on the non-residential use) for residential purposes, and includes any unit in the same sectional title scheme registered in the name of the same owner which is used together with the residential unit as if it were one property, for example a garage or domestic worker's quarters.
+(Any such grouping shall be regarded as one residential property for rating purposes and for clearance application purposes);